jerturowetz/notes/to-do.md

 # Jer's To-Do List

+Eloi
+Beer returns at maxi/provigo?
+it would be calling IGA and see what the best way to order 25 cakes would be

+900 rue Saint-Zotique Est, H2S 1M8, Montréal, Quebec
+Phone :(514) 270-9440
+this is the one that's closest to the venue and ideally we would just have it all delivered there on sept 8

 - Bluehost Powered by Plantz SSL
 - Set up SFTP or Gt access to the theme
 - Build square around big case handle behind drums